Pressed Powder vs. Loose Powder: Which Should You Use?

 When To Use Loose Powder

-Generally speaking, loose powder should be applied near the end of your makeup routine—or, at the very least, after applying all of your liquid base products (such as foundation, concealer, and liquid blush or contour).
-While you can technically apply a loose powder onto bare skin, keep in mind that most only provide light coverage, and many provide no coverage at all.
-As such, these formulas are best suited for setting makeup—you generally wouldn’t use a loose powder in place of traditional base makeup.
+Generally speaking, loose powder should be applied near the end of your makeup routine—or, at the very least, after applying all of your liquid and cream base products (such as foundation, concealer, and liquid blush or contour).
+While you can technically apply loose powder makeup to bare skin, most provide little to no coverage.
+Instead, their main purpose is to help minimize unwanted shine, blur imperfections, and give the skin a smooth, velvety finish.

 When To Use Pressed Powder